LegacySDK/bindings/README.md

 - [ ] Get latest PS3 binaries
 - [ ] Write some sort of plugin to help me get bindings via debug prints?

+# How to contribute/get bindings
+what i did is just in ida just go around random functions and identify by debug prints, it works

 # Current progress:
 - PS3:    116/18161 bindings
 - PS4:    0/unkown  bindings